Heartburn, Acid Reflux and Gastro-Oesophageal Reflux Disease (GERD)

 Eating Pattern, strenuous activity immediately after eating, snacking at bedtime, eating heavy or spicy meals then lying on the back or bending over from the waist or straining after eating are habits that may increase the risk of heartburn and GERD.
 Food and drinks to avoid include alcohol in excess, caffeine drinks, citrus fruits, chocolate, fried foods, spicy foods and tomatoes.

 Smoking, there is more research evidence to show that smoking increases the risk for GERD, it reduces the LES muscle function, increases acid secretion, impair muscle reflexes in the throat and causes damage to the protective mucus lining.
 Smoking can also lead to emphysema that is a form of COPD, also a risk factor for GERD.

-- Hiatus hernia, this occurs when part of the stomach prolapses through the diaphragmatic esophageal hiatus.
-The gastroesophageal junction becomes incompetent in the patient with a hiatus hernia, and the esophageal acid clearance is compromised enabling the development of GERD.
+- A hiatus hernia, this occurs when part of the stomach prolapses through the diaphragmatic oesophagal hiatus.
+The gastroesophageal junction becomes incompetent in the patient with a hiatus hernia, and the oesophagal acid clearance is compromised enabling the development of GERD.

 Gastroesophageal Reflux Disease Symptoms and complication associated with Acid Reflux

 - Silent reflux is a type of reflux that does not exhibit symptoms of heartburn or indigestion, individuals with silent reflux are often unaware of the condition that can still cause cancer.
 Silent reflux affects over 50 million American.